mn-lab-platform/arches-for-ju-excavations-project/README.md

     - *DEPLOY_HOST*: The main domain name where your Arches instance will be accessible (e.g., arches.example.com).
     - *DOMAIN_NAMES*: A space-separated list of all domains and IPs that should resolve to your Arches instance (e.g., arches.example.com localhost 127.0.0.1).
     - *DJANGO_DEBUG*: True/true/False/false.
 Setting this option to True/true is useful during development, however for production-ready environments, it must strictly be set to False/false.
+    - *BUILD_PRODUCTION*: Set to `False` for normal local development.
+When enabled, it tells the Docker build to compile the frontend in production mode for a production-ready bundle, which uses more memory and may fail on machines with less than ~8GB of RAM.
     - *ADMIN_PASSWORD*: Password for the superuser account described above.
 4. Make sure you are on the default branch called **main**.
 If you are, start your Arches Project instance:
     ```bash